 Starting your career as a young adult will be one of the most exciting time periods of your entire life.
 Apart from beginning a completely new phase, it’s the time you start earning your own money for the very first time!
 After at least eighteen years of depending wholly on your parents, having your own spending money is a liberating feeling.
 However, in all your years of education in school and possibly college or university, one thing you might never have been taught is personal finance.
 Due to this oversight, managing your earnings might prove to be very tricky.
 Many young adults struggle with balancing their paycheck and end up with little to no savings accrued during a time when you had the least personal commitments.
 By the time you start to read up on financial tips, you might be drowning in loans with no savings to bail you out.
+On a quick note, if you are having trouble meeting monthly short-term finances, you can get a quick cash loan via OnCredit.lk.

-Here are 5 financial tips for young adults that would help you manage your income:
+5 financial tips for young adults that would help you manage your income:

 1. Exercise Self-Control